 Let’s be honest, any 3 or 4-year degree will be a commitment.
-But I knew I was signing up for at least 10 years of working hard and sacrificing a lot if I wanted to become a board certified industrial psychologists (the one that makes a killing).
-My short term became the undergraduate degree, with the honours a medium term, followed by a longer term goals of completing my practical hours and becoming board certified.
+But I knew I was signing up for at least 10 years of working hard and sacrificing a lot if I wanted to become a board-certified industrial psychologist (the one that makes a killing).
+My short term became the undergraduate degree, with the honours a medium term, followed by a longer-term goal of completing my practical hours and becoming board certified.
 Long term and ultimate would be a masters degree and board certification.

 7. Consider your current career (if you are currently working)

 The reason why I chose industrial psychology over psychology was due to the fact that I knew I would need to transition from my then position of a travel agent to my newly chosen career choice.

 Industrial psychology seemed to be a better fit in terms of my passions (the last thing I wanted to do, was counsel people all day every day) and the practicality and career limitations of the transitions.

 I am currently in my ninth year of studies, bearing in mind I got married and had a baby and took roughly two and a half years off, I’d say I am doing quite okay.
 I am busy with my honours degree and if all goes well, write the examinations at the beginning of 2017, in order to complete the degree.